kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 This command creates a directory on DBFS (`/dbfs/FileStore/iris-databricks/logs`) where your project can save its logs.

-**The `databricks` environment of the PySpark Iris starter is already configured to save logs in this location.** The configuration used to achieve this is part of the [`databricks` environment](../configuration/configuration_basics.md#configuration-environments) defined for PySpark-Iris and can be found in the `conf/databricks/logging.yml` file.
+**The `databricks` environment of the PySpark Iris starter is already configured to save logs in this location.** The configuration used to achieve this is part of the [`databricks` environment](../configuration/configuration_basics.md#configuration-environments) defined for PySpark Iris and can be found in the `conf/databricks/logging.yml` file.

 ### Package your project